feathr-ai/feathr/docs/how-to-guides/client-callback-function.md

 parent: Feathr How-to Guides
 ---

-# How to use callback function in feathr client

-This doc shows how to build feathr registry docker image locally and publish to registry

 ## What is a callback function

 A callback function is a function that is sent to another function as an argument.
-It can be used to extend the function as per thr user needs.
+It can be used to extend the function as per the user needs.

 ## How to use callback functions

-Currently these functions in feathr client support callbacks
+Currently below functions in feathr client support callback

 - get_online_features
 - multi_get_online_features